Property rates and charges explained

 • Which is located within the General Residential Zone (GRZ) under the Moorabool Planning Scheme.

-Council has an adopted Cultural and Recreational Land Policy which allows for partial rate waivers for properties that meet the criteria of the Cultural and Recreational Lands Act 1963.
+Council has an adopted Cultural and Recreational Land Policy that provides for partial rate waivers for eligible properties under the Cultural and Recreational Lands Act 1963.

-Recreational groups that are currently rated should contact our Revenue Services Team to discuss this option.
+Recreational groups that currently receive a rates notice are encouraged to contact our Revenue Services Team to discuss their eligibility for this policy.